Frequently Asked Questions

 How large is the Academy expected to become?

-Will entry into the Academy from other streams, eg industry contributions, be possible?
+Is entry into the Academy from other streams, e.g. industry, possible?

 What do I need to do if my nomination is unsuccessful?

-Candidates who are unsuccessful will automatically remain eligible for election for 4 years, though their documentation may be updated each year.
+Candidates who are unsuccessful will automatically remain eligible for election for three years, though their documentation may be updated each year.
 The Secretariat will contact the Proposer/Nominator to initiate this process.

-This will be an important role of the Academy, and will involve one-on-one pairing between experienced health and medical researchers who are Fellows of the Academy and health and medical researchers in training.
+This is an important role of the Academy, and involves one-on-one pairing between experienced health and medical researchers who are Fellows of the Academy and health and medical researchers in training.
+Further information on the mentorship is available from our Mentorship Program page.

 Do mentees need to be clinician researchers?